Table of Contents

 D Major Chord

-The D main is usually a doozy for newbies!
+The D major is usually a doozy for newbies!
 First, the index is positioned on the second fret of the C string, however, we put it about midway in the direction of the fret.
 Next, the center finger is on the second fret of the G string, almost perpendicular however with a slight bend.

 Lastly, the ring finger is positioned on the second fret, this one is kept straight up.
 The trick to this chord is using simply enough finger flesh to get a transparent sound without muting different strings.